max-au/argparse/README.md

 > There are minor differences in the command line options description between
 > `args` and OTP `argparse`:
 >  * `int` type is renamed `integer`
->  * exceptions are accompanied with extended error information
+>  * exceptions are accompanied by extended error information

 Follows conventions of  Unix Utility Argument Syntax.